-The information collection requirements in the CGMP, donor testing, donor notification, and ''lookback'' regulations provide FDA with the necessary information to perform its duty to ensure the safety, purity, and potency of blood and blood components.
+The information collection requirements in the CGMP, donor testing, donor notification, and "lookback" regulations provide FDA with the necessary information to perform its duty to ensure the safety, purity, and potency of blood and blood components.
 These requirements establish accountability and traceability in the processing and handling of blood and blood components and enable FDA to perform meaningful inspections.

 The recordkeeping requirements serve preventive and remedial purposes.
-The disclosure requirements identify the various blood and blood components and important properties of the product, demonstrate that the CGMP requirements have been met, and facilitate the tracing of a product back to its original source.
-The reporting requirements inform FDA of any deviations that occur and that may require immediate corrective action.
+The third-party disclosure requirements identify the various blood and blood components and important properties of the product, demonstrate that the CGMP requirements have been met, and facilitate the tracing of a product back to its original source.
+The reporting requirements inform FDA of certain information that may require immediate corrective action.

-Under the reporting requirements, § 606.170(b), in brief, requires that facilities notify FDA's Center for Biologics Evaluation and Research (CBER), as soon as possible after confirming a complication of blood collection or transfusion to be fatal.
+Under the reporting requirements, § 606.170(b), in brief, requires that facilities notify FDAs Center for Biologics Evaluation and Research (CBER), as soon as possible after confirming a complication of blood collection or transfusion to be fatal.
 The collecting facility is to report donor fatalities, and the compatibility testing facility is to report recipient fatalities.
 The regulation also requires the reporting facility to submit a written report of the investigation within 7 days after the fatality.
-In fiscal years 2006 and 2007, FDA received, on average, 100 of these reports.
+In fiscal year 2013, FDA received 72 of these reports.